lorenzoronzani/dao-forge/README.md

 DAO Forge enables governments and organizations to create legally compliant DAOs with an innovative voting process.
 The basic idea is that you are able to verify and track what happens from the creation of the poll, to the voting section, the automatic execution of a custom action based on the voting results and the tracking if the action has already been executed or not.
 The platform is fully decentralized, hosted on ICP, and designed to eliminate single points of failure while providing robust governance mechanisms.

-Key Features:
+Key features:
 - Transparency: Full-stack and decentralized deployment ensuring complete visibility
 - Interoperability: Seamless integration between off-chain and on-chain operations
 - Flexibility: Extensible architecture for adding new functionalities and governance models
-- Legal Compliance: Built-in compliance with Swiss laws and regulatory frameworks
+- Legal compliance: Built-in compliance with Swiss laws and regulatory frameworks
-- Automation & Verifiability: Automated execution of actions with full audit trails and verification capabilities
+- Automation & verifiability: Automated execution of actions with full audit trails and verification capabilities

 This comprehensive approach ensures that organizations can leverage the benefits of decentralized governance while maintaining the legal certainty and operational efficiency required for real-world applications.

-### Built With
+### Built with

 The tech stack of this project includes: